C0083M/Module_4_Project/README.md

 - At one point my site would simply download the index.py file to my system when being opened.
 - Error 501, Server wasnt allowing get requests. fixed with server call function (Serverless Function).
 - I mistakenly wrote "requirements" inside the requirements.txt file instead of "requests".
+- README.md displayed wrong because there was not space between lines. hit enter twice in a certain spot to fix.

 B. Vercel requires a server function when running the type of code I wrote.
 I couldn't find a reason as to why.